wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 *So, from a performance perspective, the task's execution consists of two
-phases: sending the image data over and applying the algorithm to it.* The image is sent directly from the RAM on the client to the server program which receives and keeps in in RAM. **That is, for now, we assume no disk I/O whatsoever.**
+phases: sending the image data over and applying the algorithm to it.* The image is sent directly from the RAM on the client to the server program which receives it and keeps in in RAM. **That is, for now, we assume no disk I/O whatsoever.**

 ### Simulating the Client-Server Example

-Below is a simulation app that you can use to simulate the above example client-server setup.
+Below is an app that you can use to simulate the above example client-server setup.
 Try to simulate the application execution with each server (use the radio button to select the server to use), leaving all values to their default.
 You should notice a difference in execution time.
-Even though Server 1 has a better CPU, it it connected to the client via a low-bandwidth link.
-Server 2 is thus able to finish execution more quickly than Server 1.
+Even though Server #1 has a better CPU, it it connected to the client via a low-bandwidth link.
+Server #2 is thus able to finish execution more quickly than Server #1.
 Then, answer the practice questions hereafter, using the simulation app to determine answers or to double-check your answers.